SWGOH: Beginner's Guide

 For these two characters, we get to kill two toons with one team.
 Once you’re done with the Yoda event, start building a Phoenix Squadron team.
 For the rest of this blog, none of the toons need to geared past nine until you have Commander Luke.

 Ashoka Tano: Cantina Battles Store: 7 Stars

 Biggs Darklighter: Galactic War Store: 7 Stars

-The R2-D2 event is also very rare and he is a requirement for getting Commander Luke so building an empire team quickly is essential.
+The R2-D2 event is also sporadic, and he is a requirement for getting Commander Luke, so building an empire team is essential.
 At this point its assumed that you have 7 star Palpatine and Thrawn so you only have three characters left to round out this team.
 There are several options, but these are my picks.
-Also while you don’t need Thrawn past gear 8 for the time being, bear in mind that he is arguably a close second in in overall amazingness to Commander Luke, so feel free to max him out as soon as you can.
+Also while you don’t need Thrawn past gear 8 for the time being, bear in mind that he is arguably a close second in overall amazingness to Commander Luke, so feel free to max him out as soon as you can.